Find/Change license on gpl/lgpl code

 So, I think we are all set on redistributing Apache code, but we need to be sure we include the Apache license in the release as well as any required attribution and NOTICES from the packages.

-#8 Updated by Timothy McPhillips almost 12 years ago
+#8 Updated by Timothy McPhillips about 12 years ago

 Source licenses update: